|Nutritional Guidelines (per serving)|

-Oranges are a popular fruit in Morocco and used in both savory and sweet dishes.
+Used in both savory and sweet dishes, oranges are a popular fruit in Morocco.
 The juice and zest are added to tagines, baked in cakes and are the main ingredients in this easy orange dessert sauce.

 - 1 cup freshly squeezed orange juice (from 2 or 3 oranges)